-Donny Osmond Says Wife Debbie ‘Is The Person That Brings Me So Much Happiness’
+Donny Osmond Shares Wife Debbie 'Is The Person That Brings Me So Much Happiness'

 "How blessed you both are to have each other!
 Happy Valentines Day to you!" penned one fan.

-“Such a beautiful story that continues (very unusual these days).
-Here’s to many more years of love and happiness,” a second fan toasted.
+"Such a beautiful story that continues (very unusual these days).
+Here's to many more years of love and happiness," a second person toasted.

-“It’s wonderful to see and hear how your love endures.
-Teamwork is the balance that is needed in any relationship,” claimed a third Instagram user.
+"It's wonderful to see and hear how your love endures.
+Teamwork is the balance that is needed in any relationship," claimed a third user.

-“What a wonderful tribute to a woman who has won your heart for eternity.
-God bless the two of you moving forward in your life together,” wrote a fourth fan.
+"What a wonderful tribute to a woman who has won your heart for eternity.
+God bless the two of you moving forward in your life together," a fourth follower wrote.